OzairKhan1/ProJects-Portfolio/Ec2Pilot/ReadMe.md

 Built with modularity and reusability in mind, this system enables developers and DevOps teams to launch, configure, and manage EC2 instances with minimal manual intervention.

+QuickNote: Make Sure to Configre First using AWS Cli " The command is: aws configure : Enter your Details

 🧠 Key Features & Functionalities
 1. Dynamic EC2 Instance Creation
 Supports launching single or multiple instances in one flow